MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMSSwithAppGW/README.md

 }
 ```

-# Define an autoscale profile
+## Define an autoscale profile

-To enable autoscale on a scale set, you first define an autoscale profile.
+To enable autoscale on a scale set, first define an autoscale profile.
 This profile defines the default, minimum, and maximum scale set capacity.
-These limits let you control cost by not continually creating VM instances, and balance acceptable performance with a minimum number of instances that remain in a scale-in event.
+These limits let you control cost by not continually creating VM instances and balance acceptable performance with a minimum number of instances that remain in a scale-in event.
-The following example sets the default, and minimum, capacity of 2 VM instances, and a maximum of 10:
+The following example sets the default, minimum capacity of two VM instances, and a maximum capacity of 10:

 ```bash
 az monitor autoscale create --resource-group $MY_RESOURCE_GROUP_NAME --resource  $MY_VMSS_NAME --resource-type Microsoft.Compute/virtualMachineScaleSets --name autoscale --min-count 2 --max-count 10 --count 2
 ```

 Results:
 <!-- expected_similarity=0.3 -->
 ```json
 {